Note

 Go to the end to download the full example code.

-Using NICLClassifier with On-Premise Server¶
+Using Seldon with On-Premise Server¶

-The NICLClassifier provides a scikit-learn compatible interface
+The Seldon model provides a scikit-learn compatible interface

 for using Neuralk’s In-Context Learning model with an on-premise or self-hosted